Isaac Albéniz

 Isaac Manuel Francisco Albéniz y Pascual ([iˈsak alˈβeniθ]; 29 May 1860 – 18 May 1909) was a Spanish virtuoso pianist, composer, and conductor.
-He is one of the foremost composers of the Post-Romantic era who also had a significant influence on his contemporaries and younger composers.
-He is best known for his piano works based on Spanish folk music idioms.
+He is one of the foremost composers of the post-romantic era who also had a significant influence on his contemporaries and younger composers.
+He is best known for his piano works that incorporate Spanish folk music idioms and elements.
+His compositions, particularly those in his suite Iberia (1905–1908), are considered masterpieces and have influenced both classical music and Spanish nationalism in music.
 Isaac Albéniz was close to the Generation of '98.

 Transcriptions of many of his pieces, such as Asturias (Leyenda), Granada, Sevilla, Cadiz, Córdoba, Cataluña, Mallorca, and Tango in D, are important pieces for classical guitar, though he never composed for the guitar.

-The personal papers of Albéniz are preserved in, among other institutions, the Library of Catalonia.
+Some of Albéniz's personal papers are held in the Library of Catalonia.

-Life
+Biography

-Born in Camprodon, province of Girona, to Ángel Albéniz (a customs official) and his wife, Maria de los Dolores Pascual, Albéniz was a child prodigy who first performed at the age of four.
-At age seven, after apparently taking lessons from Antoine François Marmontel, he passed the entrance examination for piano at the Conservatoire de Paris, but he was refused admission because he was believed to be too young.
-By the time he had reached 12, he had made many attempts to run away from home.
+In 1860, Albéniz was born in Camprodon, province of Girona, to Ángel Albéniz (a customs official) and his wife, Maria de los Dolores Pascual.
+He was a child prodigy, first performing at the age of 4.

+In 1867, at age 7, after apparently taking lessons from Antoine François Marmontel, Albéniz passed the entrance examination for piano at the Conservatoire de Paris, but he was refused admission because he was believed to be too young.

+As of 1872, by the time he had reached 12, Albéniz had made many attempts to run away from home.

-His concert career began at the age of nine when his father toured both Isaac and his sister, Clementina, throughout northern Spain.
-A popular myth is that at the age of twelve Albéniz stowed away in a ship bound for Buenos Aires.
+Albéniz's concert career began at the age of nine when his father toured both Isaac and his sister, Clementina, throughout northern Spain.
+A popular myth is that at the age of 12, in 1872, Albéniz stowed away in a ship bound for Buenos Aires.
 He then found himself in Cuba, then in the United States, giving concerts in New York and San Francisco and then travelled to Liverpool, London and Leipzig.

-By age 15, he had already given concerts worldwide.
+By age 15, in 1875, Albéniz had already given concerts worldwide.
 This story is not entirely false, Albéniz did travel the world as a performer; however, he was accompanied by his father, who as a customs agent was required to travel frequently.
 This can be attested by comparing Isaac's concert dates with his father's travel itinerary.

-In 1876, after a short stay at the Leipzig Conservatory, he went to study at the Royal Conservatory of Brussels after King Alfonso's personal secretary, Guillermo Morphy, obtained him a royal grant.
+In 1876, after a short stay at the Leipzig Conservatory, Albéniz went to study at the Royal Conservatory of Brussels after King Alfonso's personal secretary, Guillermo Morphy, obtained him a royal grant.
 Count Morphy thought highly of Albéniz, who would later dedicate Sevilla to Morphy's wife when it premiered in Paris in January 1886.

-In 1880 Albéniz went to Budapest, Hungary, to study with Franz Liszt, only to find out that Liszt was in Weimar, Germany.
+In 1880, Albéniz went to Budapest, Hungary, to study with Franz Liszt, only to find out that Liszt was in Weimar, Germany.